min2ha/ukwa-site/content/target/45504/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the EU: David Davis visits Ireland to strengthen commercial ties ahead of EU exit negotiations

 Secretary of State David Davis and Minister Robin Walker met with Irish government and business leaders as the UK prepares to leave the EU.